Jni052803/project2/README.md

-# this is a food delivery app, but this app is incomplete because I am unable to get the api services to work on my end.
+// this is a food delivery app, but this app is incomplete because I am unable to get the api services to work on my end. youtube link : https://youtu.be/fiYUOQ9KddM